 The external M&E team is an important function that adds value to the results of TB REACH, allowing to rapidly communicate results to partners and NTPs and independently document impact.
+The function of external M&E is vital to the success of TB REACH.
+In the next iteration of TB REACH, an open call for M&E partners will be launched.

 The Proposal Review Committee (PRC) is an independent group of experts which recommends projects for funding to the Executive Committee of the Board for approval.
-The PRC is comprised of around 20 individuals who rotate on and off the committee and provide TB REACH with different areas of expertise.
-This function of TB REACH would continue in future funding waves.
+The PRC has been comprised of around 20 individuals who rotate on and off the committee and provide TB REACH with different areas of expertise.
+In Wave 8 a mostly new PRC was formed, and for Wave 9 with a new technical area (MDR-TB), there will likely be many members to change as well.
+The PRC is a critical function of TB REACH would continue in future funding waves.